devlaming/mgreml/README.md

 Inspection of `restricted_rhoG1_rhoE0.loglik.out` reveals that the saturated model fits the data significantly better than this restricted model:

 ```
-Log-likelihood of nested model (null hypothesis) = -76460.81732177256,
+Log-likelihood of nested model (null hypothesis) = -76460.81732259798,
 based on data on 10 traits and 4980 observations,
 with a model consisting of 1 genetic factors and 10 environment factors,
 comprising 10 free genetic factor coefficients and 10 free environment factor coefficients in turn.
-Estimates converged after 37 BFGS iterations
+Estimates converged after 25 BFGS iterations

-Log-likelihood of parent model (alternative hypothesis) = -66849.63485188212,
+Log-likelihood of parent model (alternative hypothesis) = -66849.63346504091,
 based on data on 10 traits and 4980 observations,
 with a model consisting of 10 genetic factors and 10 environment factors,
 comprising 55 free genetic factor coefficients and 55 free environment factor coefficients in turn.
-Estimates converged after 268 BFGS iterations
+Estimates converged after 269 BFGS iterations

 Results of likelihood-ratio test with 90 degrees of freedom:
-Chi-square test statistic is 19222.364939780877
+Chi-square test statistic is 19222.367715114146
 with P-value = 0.0
 ```

-Notice that `--genetic-model` and `--environment-model` also have their restricted counterparts, i.e. `--restricted-genetic-model` and `--restricted-environment-model`.
+Notice that `--no-var-genetic`, `--genetic-model`, and `--environment-model` also have their restricted counterparts, i.e. `--restricted-no-var-genetic`, `--restricted-genetic-model`, and `--restricted-environment-model`.
 This means we could have also carried out the preceding comparison of the two models using the following command:

 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \